Ancus Marcius: War

 Ancus Marcius marched from Rome with a newly levied army and took the Latin town of Politorium (situated near the town of Lanuvium) by storm.
 Its residents were removed to settle on the Aventine Hill in Rome as new citizens, following the Roman traditions from wars with the Sabines and Albans.
 When the other Latins subsequently occupied the empty town of Politorium, Ancus took the town again and demolished it.
 The Latin villages of Tellenae and Ficana were also sacked and demolished.

 The war then focused on the Latin town of Medullia.
 The town had a strong garrison and was well fortified.
 Several engagements took place outside the town and the Romans were eventually victorious.
 Ancus returned to Rome with a large amount of loot.
 More Latins were brought to Rome as citizens and were settled at the foot of the Aventine near the Palatine Hill, by the temple of Murcia.

 Ancus Marcius incorporated the Janiculum into the city, fortifying it with a wall and connecting it with the city by a wooden bridge across the Tiber, the Pons Sublicius.
 To protect the bridge from enemy attacks, Ancus had the end that was facing the Janiculum fortified.
-Ancus also took over Fidenea to expand Rome's influence across the Tiber.
+Ancus also took over Fidenae to expand Rome's influence across the Tiber.

 On the land side of the city he constructed the Fossa Quiritium, a ditch fortification.
 He also built Rome's first prison, the Mamertine prison.

 He then extended the Roman territory, founding the port of Ostia, establishing salt-works around the port, and taking the Silva Maesia, an area of coastal forest north of the Tiber, from the Veientes.

 He expanded the temple of Jupiter Feretrius to reflect these territorial successes.

 According to a reconstruction of the Fasti Triumphales, Ancus Marcius celebrated at least one triumph, over the Sabines and Veientes.